ZhenyingZhu/StudyNotes/SystemDesign.md

 - signing transaction logs can make them tamper-proof
 - one direction is to use cryptographic tools prove the integrity of a system
-- Merkle trees: trees of hashes that can be used to efficiently prove that a record appears in some dataset
+- Merkle trees: trees of hashes that can be used to efficiently prove that a record appears in some dataset **[KEY]**
-- certificate transparency: a security technology that relies on Merkle trees to check the validity of TLS/SSL certificates
+- certificate transparency: a security technology that relies on Merkle trees to check the validity of TLS/SSL certificates **[KEY]**

 ##### Doing the Right Thing